ahawker/personal-site/_posts/writings/2020-02-12-snowplow-fargate-permissions.md

 The following are error messages you are likely to see when encountering permission issues:

 * `Caught exception while sync'ing Kinesis shards and leases`
-* `Could not publish `n` datums to CloudWatch`
+* `Could not publish X datums to CloudWatch`

 The best information I could find previous was "You need to give it create, read write permissions to Dynamo" and "I just gave it full access".
 Hopefully this post can do a more thorough job!

 ### Scala Stream Collector

-[^collector-docs]

 Collectors in Snowplow are the top of the data funnel.
 Raw data from the trackers is received over HTTPS and, in the case of streaming deployments, is then written in Thrift to AWS Kinesis data streams.
 Valid data is written to a "good" stream and invalid data is written to a "bad" stream.
+I highly recommend checking out the official [technical docs](https://github.com/snowplow/snowplow/wiki/Scala-stream-collector) for more details.

 In terms of AWS IAM permissions, this one is relatively straight forward.

-[^collector-docs]: {-}
-  Check out the official [technical docs](https://github.com/snowplow/snowplow/wiki/Scala-stream-collector) for more details about the scala stream collector.

 ```json
 {